Quantitative approximation results for complex-valued neural networks: Introduction

 \subsection{Main result}

-The main result of this paper provides explicit error bounds for approximating functions $g \in \CalF_{n,d}$ using modReLU networks.
-This result can be seen as a generalization of the approximation bounds for ReLU networks developed in \cite{YarotskyReLUBounds} to the complex domain.
+Our main result provides explicit error bounds for approximating functions $g \in \CalF_{n,d}$ using modReLU networks.
+This result can be seen as a generalization to the complex domain of the approximation bounds for ReLU networks developed in \cite{YarotskyReLUBounds}.